 Osteopathic Manipulative Medicine (OMM), also known as Osteopathic Manual Therapy (OMT), is a non-invasive, manual therapy that is used to diagnose, treat, and prevent injury or illness.
 It involves applying gentle pressure and movement to stretch muscle, soft tissue, and joints for proper alignment and requires a keen understanding of the body’s musculoskeletal system.

-OMM’s manual and energetic approach helps patients cut back on medication and avoid unnecessary surgeries.
+The manual and energetic approach utilized in Osteopathic Manipulative Medicine helps patients cut back on medication and avoid unnecessary surgeries.
 When incorporated into an individualized and comprehensive treatment plan your healing is likely to be much faster and more complete.

 Conditions that can benefit from OMM/OMT include: